"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 2 Corinthians 12:1-4 - It is doubtless not profitable for me to boast.
 I will come to visions and revelations of the Lord: I know a man in Christ who fourteen years ago-whether in the body I do not know, or whether out of the body I do not know, God knows - such a one was caught up to the third heaven.
 And I know such a man - whether in the body or out of the body I do not know, God knows - how he was caught up into Paradise and heard inexpressible words, which it is not lawful for a man to utter.

 Many believe that the Lord transported Paul, like John, to "Paradise," in the "third heaven."
 Based on Genesis 1 and other passages, we can surmise that the "first heaven" is the atmosphere of the earth, and the "second heaven" encompasses the cosmos.
-Paul is vague on what he saw in the "third heaven."
-He was not even permitted to share what he heard.
+Paul is vague on what he saw in the "third heaven," and could not share what he heard.
 In contrast, the Lord commanded John to record the details of what he saw, and most of what he heard, save the "seven thunders" in Revelation 10.

 A throne is a seat of authority.
 The throne in Heaven is the throne of God, from which He maintains sovereignty over all: